Critical Communications Conference: Brisbane, 24 July 2025

 Brisbane Half-day Workshops 2025

-Workshop 2 | The TAK Imperative: Why Australian Mission Operations will Embrace this Unifying Common Operating Picture
+Workshop 1 | The TAK Imperative: Why Australian Mission Operations will Embrace this Unifying Common Operating Picture

-Presented by: Graham Tait | Mesh Solutions Lead, Hypha, and Neil Jamieson |Group CEO, Hypha and Matt Franks | Senior Solutions Engineer, Hypha
+Presented by: Graham Tait | Mesh Solutions Lead, Hypha, and Scott Geldard | COO, Hypha and Matt Franks | Senior Solutions Engineer, Hypha

 As we explore TAK (Team Awareness Kit) to understand what it is, its opportunity for application and explore various use cases, this workshop will be an opportunity to hear from the experts and experience some hands-on training with TAK.

-TAKdelivers an interoperable unified common operating picture (COP) based on non-proprietary, open-source software developed and continuously updated by the US Department of Defence.
+TAK delivers an interoperable unified common operating picture (COP) based on non-proprietary, open-source software developed and continuously updated by the US Department of Defence.

 Australian public safety agencies and emergency management organisations can embrace the civilian TAK stream as a unified operational picture, that fits in the hands of remote emergency workers and is also available to benefit private-sector users too, including park operations, marathon and festival organisers and other large events and operations.